-An interactive introduction to Go in three sections.
-The first section covers basic syntax and data structures; the second discusses methods and interfaces; and the third introduces Go's concurrency primitives.
+An interactive introduction to Go in four sections.
+The first section covers basic syntax and data structures; the second discusses methods and interfaces; the third is about Generics; and the fourth introduces Go's concurrency primitives.
 Each section concludes with a few exercises so you can practice what you've learned.
 You can take the tour online or install it locally with:

 $ go install golang.org/x/website/tour@latest

 A document that gives tips for writing clear, idiomatic Go code.
 A must read for any new Go programmer.
 It augments the tour and the language specification, both of which should be read first.

 A document that summarizes commonly used editor plugins and IDEs with Go support.

 Summarizes tools and methodologies to diagnose problems in Go programs.

 A document that describes how Go manages memory, and how to make the most of it.